For singers and other participants, here’s an outline of what we do, though it may evolve according to the needs of the day.

 The tune of the tone is written as a long note at the beginning of the line and (usually) three shorter notes at the end of the line.

-Each line of words has a cue marker.
+Each line of words has a cue marker called pointing.
 The change of notes and harmony is indicated in the text by this cue – a dot, comma or other marker in each line of text, usually before the last three syllables or words which fit the last three notes of the tone.

-So the rest of the verse or line before that cue all goes into that long first note.
+So the words before that cue all go into that long first note.
 It may be a quite long or short phrase or phrases but is all sung on that one note.

 Rhythm.
 This can be a bit tricky.
 The easiest approach is for one person to sing the tone with or without backing harmony, instruments etc. That way, the singer has full flexibility for rhythmic and other expression, interpreting the text for greatest effect according to the message – the words are always a dominant influence.